techiediaries/techiediaries/_posts/drafts/2020-01-4-nodejs-async-await-example.md

 tags : [drafts]
 ---

-In this quick example, we'll see how to use async/await syntax in Node.js but let's first get started with a small introduction.
+In this quick example, we'll see how to use the `async/await` syntax in Node.js but let's first get started with a small introduction.

+## What is Async/Await?

+Async/Await is a new JavaScript syntax introduced in Node.js 8.

 ```js
 function handler (req, res) {